Lowland streaked tenrec

 The lowland streaked tenrec (Hemicentetes semispinosus) is a small tenrec found in Madagascar.
 It belongs to the family Tenrecidae in the order Afrosoricida, and more specifically to the subfamily of the spiny tenrecs Tenrecinae.
 Its natural habitats are in tropical lowland rain forests in northern and eastern parts of Madagascar.

-It is very closely related to the Highland streaked tenrec.
+It is very closely related to the highland streaked tenrec.

 Distribution and habitat

-It can be found on land, splashing in shallow waters or digging underground.
+The lowland streaked tenrec is found in the northern and eastern regions of Madagascar.
+Its habitat includes primary and secondary tropical forests, shrubland, and agricultural land.
+It lives at low elevations, from 0 to 1,550 meters above sea level.